Menu Close

 Sunday Morning Programs

 Nursery – St. Stephen’s offers childcare Sunday mornings from 9:00 a.m. until after the service.
 Our nursery is designed to provide a safe and friendly environment for children (infants–PK) and is located downstairs.
-Children are also welcome in our worship service for as much time as the parents want — some children are in church for the whole service, some are brought in at the offertory to receive the Eucharist or a blessing, some stay in the nursery.
+Childcare in the nursery is provided by St. Stephen’s staff.
+Children are also welcome in our worship service.

 Weekday Formation Opportunities